vincentmakes/ComfoSense-Touch/README.md

 ## Physical Mounting on the wall

+> [!IMPORTANT]
+> When printing the decorating frame, consider scaling it up to 100.2% along the X and Y axis.
+This is already modified in the 3mf file.
+Otherwise it's a little bit tight to
+> install and you could damage the screen when putting it on or off (the edges crack easily)

 The mounting consists of 3 main part : two oversized (150%) Garmin style mount (male and female) and a decorative frame fixed by friction fit (to be improved)
 There are also 4 spacers which I couldn't print in one block with the rest.